ashutoshraj01/chatAnytime/README.md

 # Purpose of development
 * To get understanding of socket.io(Socket.IO is a JavaScript library for real-time web applications).

-# Libraries, Modules, Language & Api used
+# Libraries, Modules, Languages & Framework used
   * Javascript
   * Socket.io
   * ExpressJs